-Attendance in lectures is not required but strongly encouraged, as we will cover material in class that students will not be able to get from any other source.
+Attendance in lectures is required as we will cover material in class that students will not be able to get from any other source.

 Course material:

 Lecture presentations and PDF files with the PowerPoint slides will be uploaded weekly to Blackboard.